openshift/lightspeed-service/CONTRIBUTING.md

 make check-types
 ```

 Please note that type hints check might be very slow on the first run.
-Subsequent runs are much faster thanks to cache that Mypy uses.
+Subsequent runs are much faster thanks to the cache that Mypy uses.
+This check
-This check is part of CI job that verifies sources.
+is part of a CI job that verifies sources.

 ### Linters

-_Ruff_ tools is used as a linter.
-There are bunch of linters enabled for this repository.
+_Ruff_ tool is used as a linter.
+There are a bunch of linter rules enabled for this repository.
 All of them are specified in `pyproject.toml` in section `[tool.ruff]`.
 Some specific rules can be disabled using `ignore` parameter (empty now).
 List of all linters recognized by Ruff can be retrieved by:

 ```
 ruff linter